arun-krishnaraj/oldsite.github.io/_pages/about.md

 ---

 My name's Arun, and I'm a junior at UT Austin studying Finance, Biology, and Math.
 This site is intended as a home for posts exploring my interests, including data science and finance, as well as curated resources for further learning.
-In my free time I'm a wannabe tea expert and avid e-sports fan
+In my free time I'm a wannabe tea expert and avid e-sports fan.

 ### Course Work
 Here's some of the courses I've taken, organized by subject matter: